SethSmigelski/under-the-weather/readme.txt

 Adds the unit symbol (F or C) next to the main temperature.
 This option allows you to select whether or not the widget should include the temperature unit symbol in the primary temperature display.

 **Advanced Settings**
 **Enable Cache:**  You can uncheck this box, if you would like to use this plugin without the benefit of the caching function.

+**Enable Rate Limiting:** Check this box to protect your site against excessive API requests from a single IP address.
+You can set the maximum number of requests per hour (default is 100).
+This helps prevent malicious traffic from exhausting your API quota.

 **Asset Loading:** For the plugin to function correctly, the **Load Plugin CSS** and **Load Plugin JavaScript** boxes should normally remain checked.
 However, you can uncheck them if you prefer to include the plugin's CSS and JS files as part of your theme's own optimized assets.

 If you uncheck **Load Plugin JavaScript**, you can load the Under The Weather scripts manually on select pages by adding the following template tag to your theme files (e.g., footer.php):